Hackeitos/lol-uikit/readme.md

 # Wrappers

 All these are wrappers to another already existing HTML control, so any attribute specified in the `lol-` tag will be passed to the actual control.
-THis only happens at load time so if you want to modify an attribute later, make sure you edit the actual control.
+This only happens at load time so if you want to modify an attribute later, make sure you edit the actual control.

 ## Label